JinmingZhuang/Paper_record/README.md

 Find optimal solution for stencil applications and automatically implement it. <br>
 #### Content:
 1) Presented the microarchitecture and methodology for stencil application.<br>
-A. Achived minimum off-chip data transfer, since data is only loaded once.<br>
+A. Achieved minimum off-chip data transfer, since data is only loaded once.<br>
-B. Under cerntain unroll factir K, minimum on-chip buffer is used.<br>
+B. Under certain unroll factor K or PE number, minimum on-chip buffer is used.<br>
-2) Performance and resouce utilization model is built for design exploration.（Given unroll factor K, find maximum thoughput）<br>
+2) Performance and resource utilization model is built for design exploration.（Given unroll factor K, find maximum throughput）<br>
-4) Process: <br>
+3) Automatic framework: <br>
 A. Only SODA DSL kernel is needed. <br>
 ![image](https://user-images.githubusercontent.com/77606152/151687168-657baa4c-4ade-4471-9bf2-a7dc5216d5a0.png)<br>
 #### Result: